 - Typing in all lower case or all caps.

-- Typing questions or your inquiry into the Subject: field and leaving the e-mail blank.
+- Typing questions or your inquiry into the Subject field and leaving the email blank.

-Don’t underestimate the power of the Subject: field to get the message you desire to those you want to do business with, form partnerships and build long term relationships with.
+Don’t underestimate the power of the Subject field to get the message you desire to those you want to do business with, form partnerships and build long term relationships with.